albanmahmut/ChatApp/README.md

         5.2- Created commands to user so can can login, logoff and their presens (they could see each other when the others are online)

+    6- Handling Direct & Group Messaging
+        6.1- Handled Logoff method
+        6.2- Sending messages from one to another user